 Will you get a refund?

 Example: A licence paid annually on 1 January expires on 31 December.
-If the holder dies on 15 April, the April month is counted as used.
-The refund covers the remaining complete months: May through December – eight months.
-At the 2025/26 annual rate of £174.50, that would be approximately £116.33 (8 ÷ 12 × £174.50).
+If the holder dies on 15 April, the April month counts as used.
+The refund covers May through December – eight complete months.
+At the 2026/27 rate, that is £120.00 (8 × £15.00).

 What happens to Direct Debit payments?

 If the deceased was paying by Direct Debit, do not cancel it yourself through the bank – at least not before contacting TV Licensing.
-TV Licensing’s published guidance is clear: “We will cancel your Direct Debit for you” when you request a cancellation or refund.
+TV Licensing’s published guidance states: “We will cancel your Direct Debit for you” when you request a cancellation or refund.
 Cancelling the Direct Debit manually through the bank stops the payments but does not cancel the licence itself, which can create administrative complications.

 For more on Direct Debits and what happens to them after a death, see our guide to what happens to direct debits when someone dies.